department-of-veterans-affairs/va.gov-vfs-teams/Accessibility/README.md

 1. After the meeting, the VA 508 Office reviews the code and provides feedback/instructions to DSVA.

 1. The VA 508 office may request additional changes to your code.
 If this happens, DSVA will create a new Github issue for each Accesibility/508 problem found by the VA 508 Office.
-    * The issues will be assigned to the person who requested the [initial review](#request-an-accessibility508-review).
+    * The issues will be assigned to the person who requested the [initial review in Step #3](#step-3-request-an-accessibility508-review).
     * Each issue will describe the specific changes required to make the code Accessible/508 compliant - what the problem is, where the problem occurs, how to fix it, and the issue severity.

 1. **Your team is expected to make all the changes as quickly as possible, for example, in the next sprint following receipt of the requested changes.**